-Net interest income increased 16 percent to \$443.0 million, from \$383.3 million in the same period last year.
-The increase in net interest income was primarily driven by higher average loan volume, higher earnings on balance sheet positioning and higher lending spreads in certain lending portfolios.
+Net interest income for the second quarter increased to \$447.0 million, from \$375.3 million in the same period last year.
+For the first six months of 2021, net interest income grew to \$890.1 million, compared to \$758.6 million in the same period last year.
+The increase in both periods was primarily driven by higher average loan volume, higher earnings on balance sheet positioning and an improvement in lending spreads in most lending portfolios.

-Operating expenses increased by \$12.9 million from the first quarter of last year.
-The higher level of operating expenses in the first quarter of 2021 was primarily driven by an increase in insurance fund premium expense.
-The Farm Credit System Insurance Corporation increased premium rates to 16 basis points of adjusted insured debt obligations in the first quarter of 2021 compared to 8 basis points in the same quarter of the prior year.
+Operating expenses increased by \$20.7 million for the quarter and increased \$33.7 million from the first six months of last year.
+The higher level of operating expenses in the quarter and first six months of 2021 was primarily driven by an increase in insurance fund premium expense.
+The Farm Credit System Insurance Corporation assessed premium rates of 16 basis points of adjusted insured debt obligations in the quarter and first six months of 2021 compared to 8 basis points in the same periods of the prior year.

-The bank's provision for loans losses was \$55 million for the quarter compared to \$26 million in the same period last year.
-The increase was driven primarily by increased lending activity and to a lesser extent weather-related impacts to a limited number of our customers in connection with winter storms that occurred in February 2021.
-Notwithstanding the increased provision for loan losses, our overall loan quality measures remain strong at March 31, 2021.
+We did not record a provision for loan losses in the second quarter of 2021 compared to a provision of \$16.0 million in the second quarter of 2020.
+The bank's provision for loans losses was \$55.0 million for the six months ended June 30, 2021 compared to \$42.0 million in the same period last year.
+The 2021 provision primarily relates to increased lending activity in our Agribusiness operating segment and an increase in specific reserves primarily related to a limited number of customers in our Rural Infrastructure operating segment impacted by the severe winter storms that occurred in Texas in February 2021.
+Notwithstanding the increase in the provision for loan losses, our overall loan quality measures remain strong at June 30, 2021.

 CoBank's capital and liquidity levels remain in excess of regulatory minimums.
-As of March 31, 2021, shareholders' equity totaled \$11.7 billion, and the bank's total capital ratio was 14.09 percent, compared with the 8.0 percent minimum (10.5 percent inclusive of the capital conservation buffer) established by the Farm Credit Administration, the bank's independent regulator.
-At quarter-end, the bank held approximately

-\$34.5 billion in cash, investments and overnight funds and had 176 days of liquidity, which was nearly double the regulatory liquidity requirement.
+As of June 30, 2021, shareholders' equity totaled \$11.9 billion, and the bank's total capital ratio was 14.73 percent, compared with the 8.0 percent minimum (10.5 percent inclusive of the capital conservation buffer) established by the Farm Credit Administration, the bank's independent regulator.
+At June 30, 2021, the bank held approximately \$35.3 billion in cash, investments and overnight funds and had 187 days of liquidity, compared to 174 days at December 31, 2020.

-The table below contains key financial data for the quarter.
+The table below contains key financial data for the three- and six-month periods ended June 30, 2021.
 Complete financial information is provided in Management's Discussion and Analysis and the financial statements and footnotes that follow this letter.